 Most companies will host employee events such as Christmas parties, award ceremonies, business anniversaries, fundraisers or events to celebrate specific achievements.

 At such events, you can use your promotional merchandise for competitions or prizes.
 They could be offered as thank you gifts to all employees for their commitment to the company and to recognise special achievements.
 The employees then feel appreciated and recognised for their hard work.
-This in turn encourages company loyalty and strong work ethic.
+This, in turn, encourages company loyalty and a strong work ethic.

 Having memorabilia from an event may encourage people to revisit as they are reminded of what a great time they had.
 This encourages repeat custom and customer loyalty.
 This is also a great way to make some extra profit from such attractions by selling the merchandise for a small cost.

-Start-up companies will see many benefits for using promotional merchandise to take their brand to market and ensure the word gets out.
+Start-up companies will see many benefits of using promotional merchandise to take their brand to market and ensure the word gets out.